 |Mature Size||12 in tall, 8 to 12 in. wide|

 Pilea Peperomioides Care

 Although this popular houseplant may be difficult to get your hands on, once you have one it is surprisingly easy to care for.
 Provide your Pilea peperomioides with bright light, semi-regular watering, and some light feeding in the spring and summer months and it will thrive.
-Plus, Chinese money plants are easy to propagate, and a healthy plant will produce plenty of offshoots which you can easily separate to create more plants which is one of the reasons it is called the friendship plant.
-Share them with friends, or keep them for yourself—once you have a Chinese money plant, you will never need to buy another one!
+Plus, chinese money plants are easy to propagate, and a healthy plant will produce plenty of offshoots which you can separate to create more plants—one of the reasons it is called the friendship plant.
+Share them with friends, or keep them for yourself.
+Once you have a pancake plant, you will never need to buy another one!

 The Pilea peperomioides thrives in medium to bright indirect light.
 Rotate your plant regularly to keep it looking symmetrical.
 Avoid locations that receive harsh, direct light as it will burn the delicate leaves.

 While this plant can adapt to lower light conditions; it will become leggy, grow fewer offshoots, and the coin-shaped leaves may become smaller.
 Overall, this plant is healthiest and most attractive when grown in bright light conditions.